tuosuniversity/Vellum/Output/EN/2_The Structures of Thought/14_Perception_Shapes_Reality.md

 ### Article 1

-**SEO-Optimized Title:** Your Brain Doesn't Just See Reality, It Actively Builds It: The Quantum Mindfulness Revelation
+ Your Brain Doesn't Just See Reality, It Actively Builds It: The Quantum Mindfulness Revelation

 **Article Body:**